25th Seanad: Electoral system

-There are 60 seats in the Seanad: 43 Senators are elected by the Vocational panels, 6 elected by the two University constituencies, and 11 are nominated by the Taoiseach.
+There are 60 seats in the Seanad: 43 Senators were elected by the vocational panels, 6 were elected by the two university constituencies, and 11 were nominated by the Taoiseach.
 Three seats are elected by graduates of the National University of Ireland and three seats are elected by graduates and scholars of the Dublin University.

 Article 18.8 of the Constitution requires that an election for Seanad Éireann must take place not later than 90 days after a dissolution of the Dáil.
-On 9 February, Minister for the Environment, Community and Local Government Alan Kelly signed the orders for the Seanad Election.
+On 9 February, Minister for the Environment, Community and Local Government Alan Kelly signed the orders for the Seanad election.

-Nominations for the 43 Vocational panel seats closed at noon on 21 March 2016 and the full list of panel nominees was published in Iris Oifigiúil on 1 April 2016.
+Nominations for the 43 vocational panel seats closed at noon on 21 March 2016 and the full list of panel nominees was published in Iris Oifigiúil on 1 April 2016.
 Polls for these two university constituencies closed at 11.00 a.m. on Tuesday 26 April 2016.

-Forty-three Vocational panel seats in the Seanad are filled by an electorate of public representatives, comprising the incoming 32nd Dáil, the outgoing 24th Seanad, and members of city and county councils, each of whom has one vote in each of the five panels.
+Forty-three vocational panel seats are filled by an electorate of public representatives, comprising the incoming 32nd Dáil, the outgoing 24th Seanad, and members of city and county councils, each of whom has one vote in each of the five panels.
 The total electorate was 1,155.
 Polling closed at 11 a.m. on Monday 25 April 2016, with the count beginning immediately afterwards.
 A total of 1,124 of the electorate voted.
 Each panel is subdivided into an Oireachtas ("inside") subpanel and Nominating Bodies ("outside") subpanel, and a portion of seats must be filled from each subpanel; John Dolan was elected despite having fewer votes than Tom Sheahan and Thomas Welby when they were eliminated, because they were on the inside panel and all remaining seats were reserved for the outside panel.

 Taoiseach Enda Kenny nominated 11 senators on 27 May 2016.

-The 25th Seanad first met at Leinster House on 8 June 2016 when Denis O'Donovan was elected as the new Cathaoirleach of the Seanad.

-The Government of the 32nd Dáil was a minority government of Fine Gael and several independent TDs, supported by Fianna Fáil.
+The government of the 32nd Dáil was a minority government of Fine Gael and several independent TDs, supported by Fianna Fáil.
 Similarly, Fine Gael did not hold a majority in the Seanad: and even if all 20 Fine Gael Senators voted in favour of a motion, and all 14 Fianna Fáil Senators abstained, four more votes from independent or opposition Senators were required to pass a motion.
 There were several very close votes and defeats.
-This was unusual, as the Senators nominated by the Taoiseach usually give the Government a majority.
+This was unusual, as the Senators nominated by the Taoiseach usually give the government a majority.